MicrosoftDocs/SupportArticles-docs/support/mem/intune/understand-troubleshoot-esp.md

   :::image type="content" source="media/understand-troubleshoot-esp/trackedresourcetypes.png" alt-text="Tracked resource types":::
 - `Setup`

-  When the **Device setup** phase starts, this subkey contains the creation status of the tracking policy and the Win32 apps being tracked by the SideCar provider.
+  When the device setup phase starts, this subkey contains the creation status of the tracking policy and the Win32 apps being tracked by the SideCar provider.
 It also contains the final installation state of each app and whether a restart is required.

   :::image type="content" source="media/understand-troubleshoot-esp/setup.png" alt-text="The Setup key":::